 However, go, regardless of the weather as there is a chance you will hit a clear day.
-The drive to Milford sound is beautiful in and of itself.
-You wind along an empty road through empty fields and valleys, near lakes with empty shorelines, finally winding through fog kissed mountains that on a clear day are spectacular – ultimately going through Homer tunnel at the top of the pass and dropping down the other side into Milford sound.
-Near the tunnel entrance there is a large dirt parking lot from which some short hiking trails lead to the snowfields.
-The actual tunnel is interesting – its quite long and there is no electricity inside and near the entrance and exits water will be dripping from the rock above your head.
+The drive to Milford Sound is beautiful in and of itself.
+One winds along an empty road through open fields and valleys, near lakes with empty shorelines, finally winding through fog kissed mountains – ultimately passing through Homer Tunnel at the top of the pass and dropping down the other side into Milford Sound.
+A large dirt parking lot is located near the entrance to the tunnel from which some short hiking trails lead to the snowfields.
+The actual tunnel is interesting – its very long and there is no electricity inside – near the entrance and exits water will be dripping from the rock above your head.

 Milford Cafe serves lunch, sandwiches a variety of drinks and other snacks.
 Choose a table near the window for maximum viewing of the sound.
-This cafe is located next to the main parking lots where you need to park your car and walk to the cruise departure point.
-On a popular summer day this lot will definitely fill up by mid morning.
+This cafe is located next to the primary parking lots for visitors joining cruises.
+On a popular summer day this lot will quickly fill up by mid morning.

-One last note, beware of those nasty little black buggers, called Sand Flies.
+One last note, beware of those nasty little black buggers, called sand flies.
 They are particularly bad near the Milford Cafe and the waterfront in front of the cafe.
 They do bite and they have a tendency to try to land on your camera lens when you are just ready to take the picture.

 Visit New Zealand’s Fjordland tourism website: www.fiordland.org.nz